tohid-yousefi/Prediction_with_Linear_Regression_and_Cousines/README.md

 7. ElasticNet Regression

   📌 It is to find the sum squares error by applying the minimizing coefficients and a penalty to these coefficients.
 ElasticNet combines L1 and L2 approaches.

+8. Support Vector Regression(SVR)

+  📌 The goal is to define the curve so that it can get the maximum point in the range of a margin with the smallest error.